 \$'000

-Cash Contingently issuable ordinary shares Contingent cash consideration (paid 16 November 2022) 3,500 2,500 85
+Cash Contingently issuable ordinary shares Contingent cash consideration (paid 16 November 2023) 3,500 2,500 85

 Total consideration 6,085

 Goodwill (note 16) 415

-Note 35 Business combinations during the period (continued)

-NZ IFRS 3:64(l), (m)

-Disclose acquisition costs and how they have been accounted for.

-For individually material business combinations during the period, disclose:

-NZ IFRS

-3:B64(e)(iv)

-Measurement method of any equity instruments included within total consideration transferred

-NZ IFRS 3:B64(g)

-- Details in relation to contingent consideration and indemnification assets: - Amount recognised - Description of the arrangement and the - Basis for determining the payment amount - An estimate of the range of outcomes (undiscounted) or, if a range cannot be estimated, that fact and the reasons why a range cannot be estimated - If the maximum amount payable is unlimited, disclose that fact.

-NZ IFRS 3:B64(k)

-Goodwill that is expected to be deductible for tax purposes

-NZ IFRS 3:B64(q)(i)

-The amounts of revenue and profit or loss of the acquiree since the acquisition date included in the results as at reporting date

-NZ IFRS 3:B64(q)(ii)

-- The hypothetical revenue and profit or loss of the combined entity for the entire current reporting period assuming that the acquiree had been consolidated for the entire period.

-Material business combinations occur after reporting date but before the financial statements are authorised

-Per NZ IFRS 3:B66, an entity is required to make all of the above disclosures required by NZ IFRS 3:B64, except for disclosures that cannot be made due to the business combination accounting not being finalised at the date the financial statements are authorised.
-In these instances the entity:

-- discloses those requirements that it can - identifies the disclosures it cannot make, and the reasons why.

-Refer to Note 39 for further details.

-Individually immaterial business combinations that are collectively material

-Per NZ IFRS 3:B65, an entity is required to make all of the above disclosures required by NZ IFRS 3:B64, except for those required by subparagraphs (a)-(d), being:
+NZ IFRS 3:64(l), (m) Disclose acquisition costs and how they have been accounted for.
+NZ IFRS 3:B64 For individually material business combinations during the period, disclose: NZ IFRS 3:B64(e)(iv) Measurement method of any equity instruments included within total consideration transferred NZ IFRS 3:B64(g) Details in relation to contingent consideration and indemnification assets: Amount recognised Description of the arrangement and the Basis for determining the payment amount An estimate of the range of outcomes (undiscounted) or, if a range cannot be estimated, that fact and the reasons why a range cannot be estimated If the maximum amount payable is unlimited, disclose that fact.
+NZ IFRS 3:B64(k) Goodwill that is expected to be deductible for tax purposes NZ IFRS 3:B64(q)(i) The amounts of revenue and profit or loss of the acquiree since the acquisition date included in the results as at reporting date NZ IFRS 3:B64(q)(ii) The hypothetical revenue and profit or loss of the combined entity for the entire current reporting period assuming that the acquiree had been consolidated for the entire period.
+BDO Comment Material business combinations occur after reporting date but before the financial statements are authorisedPer NZ IFRS 3:B66, an entity is required to make all of the above disclosures required by NZ IFRS 3:B64, except for disclosures that cannot be made due to the business combination accounting not being finalised at the date the financial statements are authorised.
+In these instances the entity:-discloses those requirements that it can - identifies the disclosures it cannot make, and the reasons why.Refer to Note 39 for further details.
+BDO Comment Individually immaterial business combinations that are collectively material Per NZ IFRS 3:B65, an entity is required to make all of the above

-- Name and a description of the acquiree

-- Acquisition date

-- Percentage of voting equity interests acquired

-- Primary reasons for the acquisition.

-Notes forming part of the consolidated financial statements For the year ended 31 December 2022 (continued)